Moscow threatens to speed missiles to Syria but also offers to delay

 Western experts say the missiles would enhance Assad's Russian-supplied arsenal of short-range Pantsir missiles and medium-range BUK missile systems.

-A source close to the Russian Defence Ministry said Assad would use his other air defence systems to guard the S-300, giving him "pretty good" air defences.
+A source close to the Russian Defense Ministry said Assad would use his other air Defense systems to guard the S-300, giving him "pretty good" air defenses.

 Russia has been Assad's most powerful diplomatic ally in a conflict that has killed more than 80,000 people since March 2011.
 Along with China, it has vetoed three U.N.
 Security Council resolutions aimed at pressuring Assad to end violence.